vllm-project/vllm/docs/source/getting_started/quickstart.rst

 API Server
 ----------

 vLLM can be deployed as an LLM service.
 We provide an example `FastAPI <https://fastapi.tiangolo.com/>`_ server.
 Check `vllm/entrypoints/api_server.py <https://github.com/WoosukKwon/vllm/blob/main/vllm/entrypoints/api_server.py>`_ for the server implementation.
 The server uses ``AsyncLLMEngine`` class to support asynchronous processing of incoming requests.

-To start the server, run the following command:
+Start the server:

 .. code-block:: console

     $ python -m vllm.entrypoints.api_server

 By default, this command starts the server at ``http://localhost:8000`` with the OPT-125M model.

-To query the model, run the following command:
+Query the model in shell:

 .. code-block:: console